KVSlab/morphMan/docs/source/getting_started.rst

 the local hemodynamics.
 Previusly, one would have to investigate tens, if not hundreds, of models to correlate changes in specific morphological parameters to changes in local hemodyanamic.
 Now, one can keep all other morphological parameters fixed while investigating only the impact of one change.
-Thus, morphMan opens a wide range of problems which previously was impossible to study.
+Thus, morphMan opens a wide range of problems which previously was practically infeasible to study.

 Although morphological features are possible to manually manipulate in advanced meshing software, morphMan is, to the best of our knowledge, the first *objective* and *reproducible* method for